 Why this matters for ICP

-SprintFlint's ideal customer is the engineering manager or tech lead whose team already lives inside an AI coding agent. v1.7 closes the loop: their agent can now read and write SprintFlint state directly via MCP, while the marketing surface — header, footer, breadcrumbs, feed — finally behaves like a site rather than a maze.
+SprintFlint's ideal customer is the engineering manager or tech lead whose team already lives inside an AI coding agent. v1.7 closes the loop: their agent can now read and write SprintFlint state directly via MCP, while the marketing surface (header, footer, blog feed) finally behaves like a site rather than a maze.
 The content compounds.
 The agents have a stable interface.
 The pages link back to themselves.

 Pricing unchanged

-Free 14-day trial of the full product, no card. £5/user/month or £50/user/year after.
-MCP server, REST API, /llms.txt and every free tool, blog post, template and glossary term remain free forever, no signup, no email gate.
+Free up to 300 tickets, forever.
+No card, no countdown. £5/user/month or £50/user/year if you outgrow the free tier.
+MCP server, REST API and every free tool, blog post, template and glossary term remain free forever, no signup, no email gate.

 Try it